natalieacevedo/personalityTest/README.md

 ## The reason behind this project

-This project was developed as part of the hiring process of Teamway.
+This project was developed as part of the hiring process of a company.

 ---
 ## Description